-Between Wednesday July 2 and Sunday July 6, four London Festival of Architecture cycle tours took place across
+Between Wednesday July 2 and Sunday July 6, four London Festival of Architecture cycle tours took place across London covering Kensington and Chelsea, CanaryWharf, the Docklands and much more in between.

 The rides had attendees as young as nine years old and with a fantastic mix of personalities leading the rides there was something for everyone.